 Not everyone is able to travel to Guatemala nor have the privilege of having Deborah Chandler as a guide.
 Some lucky folks are in Guatemala right now on the Mayan Hands tour with Deb as their guide.
 But we can armchair travel and/or plan a future trip to this colorful and vibrant country with her soon-to-be-released book, A Textile Traveler’s Guide to Guatemala.

 This new book, published by Thrums Books, is an excellent resource for discovering artisans, markets, shops, and those storied regional textile traditions.
 Geared to independent-minded travelers, this guide presents the safest and most accessible methods of travel, where and when to go, where to stay, and what to eat.
 Expert advice from Deb helps the traveler know what to look for, how to distinguish high-quality work, and how to bargain intelligently and ethically.
 With abundant photographs, this guide celebrates the color, joy, and energy of folklife in Guatemala.
-Pre-order now from Thrums Books.
+Order now from Thrums Books.